abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 very simple observation, but coming from Luang Por Liem, it’s not merely a nice thing to say.
 It’s not just sophistry; it’s the actuality.
-Yes, we have bare girders here and wet concrete over there and so many pits for the concrete rings to go in under all of these toilets and they are all sitting out there in heaps.
+Yes, we have bare girders here and wet concrete over there and so many pits for the concrete rings to go in under all of these toilets, and they are all sitting out there in heaps.
 But it’s completely finished, just as it is.
 This is what it is, right now.

-When there’s a lot of activity going on—going from here to there, finding this and taking it over there, picking up these gas bottles and moving them over there, taking them to the wrong place and then taking them back—there can be a current of becoming, the flood, the *ogha* of becoming, which can become very intense.
+When there’s a lot of activity going on—going from here to there, finding this and taking it over there, picking up these gas bottles and moving them over there, taking them to the wrong place and then taking them back—there can be a current or flood of becoming, what is called the *ogha* of becoming, which can be very intense.
 So it is important during the flow of activity to be leaning into the wind, to be leaning against that.

 When we do something as simple as fill up the gas tank, we can think, *Okay, now Abhayagiri is complete.
 Everything is fully completed.
 Everything is done.* We reflect in that way, even though part of our worldly instinct might say, *Yeah but, but, but, look at my list!
-I have so many things to do and they are important and they have my name on them and I can’t just brush them away.* But with the reflection, *Abhayagiri is complete*, we can keep that worldly perspective in its appropriate place and recognize that, within a larger context, it’s just as Luang Por Liem was expressing: It’s finished.
+I have so many things to do, and they are important, and they have my name on them, and I can’t just brush them away.* But with the reflection, *Abhayagiri is complete*, we can keep that worldly perspective in its appropriate place and recognize that, within a larger context, it’s just as Luang Por Liem was expressing: It’s finished.
 Even when the gas tank